-Per Prospectus Phase III FAQs Page 3:
+Per Prospectus Phase III FAOs Page 3:

-Window AC units do not require a Work Request but may not be installed before May 1st and must be removed by November 1st per 4/10/23 resolution.
+- 1. Window AC units do not require a Work Request but may not be installed before May 1st and must be removed by November 1st per 4/10/23 resolution. - 2.
 Window AC units are only allowed in single hung or double hung windows.
-Removal of a casement window sash and filling space around the AC unit (or the entire opening) with any type of filler material is prohibited per 3/8/21 resolution.

-3. Any damage caused by the installation or removal of window AC units is the responsibility of the owner.

-4. Central AC units or mini-split style AC units are allowed upon approval of a Work Request.
+Removal of a casement window sash and filling space around the AC unit (or the entire opening) with any type of filler material is prohibited per 3/8/21 resolution. - 3.
+Any damage caused by the installation or removal of window AC units is the responsibility of the Owner. - 4.
+Central AC units or mini-split style AC units are allowed upon approval of a request via the Buildium portal OR a Contact Us Form.
 A sketch must be provided showing the location of the condenser unit(s) and line sets and installer must state, in writing, the installation meets the requirements of the National Electric Code regarding the capacity of the 100 amp electric service per Central Air and Mini-Splits.